SpikyLlama/guid3/README.md

 - Format the GUI better
 - Make a .exe release
 # Installation
 To install, run PowerShell.
 Change directory using `cd` until you get to the folder with the main.py and requirements.txt files.
-Type in PowerShell, `pip install -r requirements.txt`, then double-click the main.py file.
+Type in PowerShell, `py -m pip install -r requirements.txt`, then double-click the main.py file.
 It should now work.